airflow.triggers.base

 A subclass that polls an upstream resource which can be safely consumed by multiple sibling triggers (e.g. a directory scan, a polling REST API) may opt in to having the triggerer run a single underlying poll loop and fan its raw events out to every trigger in the group.
 To do so, override:

 shared_stream_key()— return a key identifying the shared stream (atupleof strings is a common choice).
 Triggers whose key compares equal share one poll.open_shared_stream()— open the shared stream and yield raw events.
 Called once per group in the triggerer.filter_shared_stream()— convert the shared raw stream into this trigger’s ownTriggerEventinstances, applying any per-trigger filtering or transformation.
+The stream has the same shape in ack mode as on the fast path, so the filter needs no mode-specific branches.

 Triggers whose